goto40/self-dsl/docs/xtext_modularization.md

 ## Referencing Model Elements form other Meta Models

-When you have ab existing metamodel (an Xtext language, e.g., "org.xtext.example.mydsl"), you can create another language referencing this existing language.
+When you have an existing metamodel (an Xtext language, e.g., "org.xtext.example.mydsl"), you can create another language referencing this existing language.